 Only 1% of the water used in the United States is treated drinking water used in the home.
-Still, that's about 4.1 billion gallons of water each day passing through water treatment facilities.
+Still, that's a lot of water — about 4.1 billion gallons of water each day passing through water treatment facilities.

 Some household water, about 30%, is used in landscaping and gardening.
-But most is used for bathing, dishwashing and household cleaning.
+But most is used for flushing, bathing, dishwashing, and household cleaning.
 Strictly speaking, treated water is not necessary for these tasks, but it's what we have in our houses, so that's what we use.

-Treated water is expensive because a lot of energy is needed to treat it and move it from its source to the treatment plan, then from the plant to your home.
+Treated water is expensive.
+A lot of energy is needed to treat it and move it from its source to the treatment plant, then from the plant to your home.
 In the U.S. the electricity used to treat and pump drinking water would power more than 5 million homes for an entire year.

 Put another way, if you are in the habit of letting the hot water run while rinsing dishes, in five minutes you will have used enough energy to power a 60 watt light bulb for 24 hours.
-In ten minutes you will have cancelled out all the energy you saved by replacing your old incandescent bulbs with the new energy-efficient compact fluorescent fixtures.
+In ten minutes you will have canceled out all the energy you saved today by replacing your old incandescent bulbs with the new energy-efficient LED fixtures.